dmeditor/dmeditor-lang/README.md

 1. Complex set up
 2. library for rendering js in PHP (both server and client) is not proved reliable(and up to php 8 version)

-## Ideas about using it in project
+## Some ideas about using it in project

 PHP Developer in the end can have 2 ways to develop widget:

-- Most templating only, not much script: template (eg. twig)
+- Case where it's mostly static template, not much script: template (eg. twig)
-- Templating + script: use react for script & rendering (not suggest to use template + script, they can just use graphql for data + client react )
+- Case where it's both much templating and script: use react for script & rendering (not suggest to use template + script (jquery? or another react?) as react widget can be directly used)

 For server choosing suggestion:

-- Most of php layout / page template: use php server
+- Case where it's most of php layout / page template: use php server
-- Most of widget templates (doesn't matter php template for react): use nodejs server (eg. nextjs)
+- Case where it's most of widget templates (doesn't matter php template for react): use nodejs server (eg. nextjs)

 ## Implementation